dsnezhkov/zombieant/README.md

 ## Expanding and Scaling the Evasion Capabilities

-Or, _Guiding the ant to it's final destination..._
+Or, _Guiding the ant to its final destination..._

-We have talked about the evasion primitives as far as preloading either our rudimentary cradle/shim with malicious paylaods, or to use approved system binaries as decoys via preloads.
+We have talked about the evasion primitives as far as preloading either our rudimentary cradle/shim with malicious payloads, or to use approved system binaries as decoys via preloads.
 Let's explore how the concepts can be expanded upon.
-In adversarial defensive enviroments, the more choices we hacker have the better.
+In adversarial defensive environments, the more choices we hacker have the better.

 Highlights: